cyrusimap/cyrus-imapd/doc/source/imap/admin/sop/murder-concepts.rst

 We're also assuming that LIST is a much more frequent operation than any of the mailbox operations and thus should be the case to optimize.
-(In addition to the fact that any operation that needs to be forwarded to a backend needs to know which backend it is being forwarded to, so lookups in the mailbox list are also quite frequent).
+(In addition to the fact that any operation that needs to be forwarded to a backend needs to know to which backend it is being forwarded, so lookups in the mailbox list are also quite frequent).

 Failure Mode Analysis